-Looking for the best places to travel in November?
+Looking for some of the best vacation spots in November?
 We’ve got you covered.
-November is a great month to escape to the islands.
+November is a great month to escape to the islands and other exotic locations.
 If you’re traveling from the United States, time your trip before the Thanksgiving holiday to score deals on flights and hotel rooms.

-You’ll find festivals celebrating everything from rum to lobster to coffee.
-Die-hard foodies have a chance to rub elbows with top chefs like Anthony Bourdain, Eric Ripert, Jose Andres, and Jean-Georges.
-For the pirate-obsessed, you can witness a buccaneer invasion.
-Be a spectator at one of the most intense sports in the world: rugby.
-Feast on conch.
-Plan a trip to a world-renown music festival, and stick around for a chance to see the Northern Lights.
+You’ll find festivals celebrating rum, music, lobster and coffee.
+You can witness a buccaneer invasion in the Cayman Islands, or catch a match or two at the World Rugby Classic in Bermuda.
+Feast on conch, plan a trip to a world-renowned music festival, and stick around for a chance to see the Northern Lights.
 Read on for our picks for the best places to travel in November.

 You can chill on Grand Cayman’s fab Seven Mile Beach or hang with the residents of Stingray City anytime.
 But only Pirates Week lets you channel your inner Jack Sparrow.
-The swashbuckling national festival kicks off when buccaneers invade from ships offshore.
+The national swashbuckling festival includes buccaneers “invading” from ships offshore.
 Spoiler alert: The governor is captured and — avast, me hearties — piracy rules.
-Pack your hoop earrings, tri-corner hat, and a belt to hold your sword.
-And bring the kids.

 Hawaii’s Big Island